Rai Bagan: Family of Raje Udaram

 Raje Uddhavji Ramji alias Raje Udaram alias Raje Udaji Ram, a close aid of Chhatrapati Shivaji's maternal grandfather Raje Lakhuji Jadhavrao, belonged to the first line of Maratha warriors, trained in Guerrilla Warfare.
-Initially, he worked with Malik Amber.
-Later, due to differences with Malik Amber, he joined Mughal forces after an unsuccessful attack on his life by Amber.
-He was a part of Mughal forces in Battle of Bhatvadi, that was fought between Mughal and Nizamshahi forces.
+Initially, he worked with Malik Ambar.
+Later, due to differences with Malik Ambar, he joined Mughal forces after Ambar made an unsuccessful attack on his life.
+He was a part of Mughal forces in the Battle of Bhatvadi, fought between Mughal and Nizamshahi forces.
 In a letter dated 7 November 1624, addressed to the clerk of Adilabad, which formed a part of territory under his control, he is titled as "Maharaja Udaji Ram".
-The same title can be seen in a Mahjarnama, dated 14 December 1631.
+The same title can be seen in a Mahjarnama dated 14 December 1631.
 These proceedings were presided over by Shahajahan.
 Maasir ul Umar states, "Though Udaji Ram was notorious for trickery and plotting, he also was famous for his ability and liberality.
-He never failed in charity to mankind, and in this respect was at the head of the Deccan officers.".
+He never failed in charity to mankind, and in this respect was at the head of the Deccan officers."
 He died somewhere between 28 March 1633 and 6 April 1633 at the foothills of Daulatabad fort during a besiege to the fort.
 After his death, his tender aged son Jagjivanrao was immediately conferred with his father's Mansab and title "Udaji Ram".

-The Jagir was settled with Jagjivan only when he came to the age in 1937.
+Udajiram lived on a fortress of Mahur.
+The Jagir (land grant) of Udajiram was settled with Jagjivanrao only when he came to the age in 1937.
 Till then, Rai Bagan managed the affairs of the family Jagir.
-Maasir ul Umar states, "Rai Bhagini, who after his (Udaji Ram) death skilfully managed the Zamindari affairs.
-As she had skilled servants in her employment, the Commander in Chief, after the death of Udaji Ram, in accordance with the necessity of the time and to prevent her men from deserting, proposed for her son Jagjivan, in spite of his tender age, the rank of 3,000 foot with 2,000 horse, and got for him the title of Udaji Ram’."
+Maasir ul Umar states, "Rai Bhagini, who after his [Udaji Ram's] death skilfully managed the Zamindari affairs.
+As she had skilled servants in her employment, the Commander in Chief, after the death of Udaji Ram, in accordance with the necessity of the time and to prevent her men from deserting, proposed for her son Jagjivan, in spite of his tender age, the rank of 3,000 foot with 2,000 horse, and got for him the title of Udaji Ram."
 Jag Jivan was married to a woman named Laxmibai, who was conferred with a Jagir in pargana Daulatabad.
-This title remained with the all the descendants of Udaji Ram till the abolition of titles by Constitution of India in 1950.
+This title remained with the all the descendants of Udaji Ram till the abolition of titles by the Constitution of India in 1950.